Dijadiju/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 5-execute script changes the file owner  permissions  for the hello file to include execution.

 The 6-multiple_permissions script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.

+The 7-everybody script adds execution permission to the owner, the group owner and the other users, to the file hello.

+The 8-James_Bond script sets the hello file to no permissions for the user and group owners and all permissions for othetr users.